There are several different reasons why you might be having trouble conceiving, and diagnostic procedures can help identify the cause of infertility.

-Diagnostic procedures can identify the causes of infertility.
 Sometimes, diagnosis can be easy — just a matter of conducting a few simple tests.
 Other times, pinpointing the cause requires time and patience.
-And, in some cases, no cause of infertility can be found.
+And, in many cases — about 1 in 3 — no cause of infertility can be found.